Colin-Cunningham/Random-Pass-Generator/README.md

 # Random-Pass-Generator

+***** CODE UPDATE 2/26/2020 (original 12/4/2019) ******

+Using array methods, was able to make the whole password truly random, whereas in old versions the type fo characters in were randomized but in order.

+Also added a functioning copy to clipboard button

+Cleaned Code: (Mainly just commenting, did not change variables/function but added more functionality)

+Updated the design: Mainly just spruced it up from its extremely boring previous version.

+***** END UPDATE *****

 Generate a random secure password.

 First Commit = Created the HTML using checkboxes instead of alerts to gather data, as well as organzing in multiple different sub classes.